VincentMukuna/owed/README.md

 # Owed

-A mobile-first personal credit tracker for informal debts — who owes you, how much, when they promised to pay, and what it was for.
+A mobile-first personal credit tracker for informal debts (who owes you, how much, when they promised to pay, and what it was for).

 Owed is a private memory and follow-up tool, not a lending platform.
 It helps you stay clear on money owed without digging through chats or relying on memory.